 Also, it is seeing in most Christian hymnbook and has been translated into over 20 languages.
 In addition, its usage cut across many Papal Masses and at International World Youth Day events.

 Daniel L. Schutte, the writer of the hymn, was born in Neenah, Wisconsin in the year 1947.
 Schutte is a composer of American origin and of Catholic liturgical music.
 He is also a contemporary Christian songwriter well-known with the hymn “Here I Am, Lord,” he wrote in 1981.
 The hymn is also known as “I, the lord of sea and sky”.

-Schutte was brought up in one of the village in Waukesha County, Wisconsin called Elm Grove.
-He finished from Marquette University High School and have his bachelor degree in 1973 from St. Louis University (a Catholic Jesuit institution).
+Schutte was brought up in one of the villages in Waukesha County, Wisconsin called Elm Grove.
+He finished from Marquette University High School and have his bachelor’s degree in 1973 from St. Louis University (a Catholic Jesuit institution).
 He also obtained a master of divinity degree at the Jesuit School of Theology and a master’s degree at the Graduate Theological Union.
 Both at Berkeley in 1979 and 1980 respectively.

 Also Read: Take My Life And Let It Be

 Dan gained his music experience through his grandparents that were accomplished musicians themselves.
 Schutte loved listening to them when they were playing the piano and he would sit for a longer period at the pianoforte to make up melodies.